dlatk/dlatk/doc/source/tutorials/tut_convokit.rst

 DLATK with ConvoKit
 ===================

-In Differential Language Analysis (DLA) we correlate patterns in language with other characteristics such as gender, or voting results.
-We may look at text broken down by user, county or individual message among other things.
-You can see more about the conceptual aspect of DLA in this `Youtube Video <https://www.google.com/url?q=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DZdTeDED9h-w>`_ and in this journal paper, `Toward Personality Insights from Language Exploration in Social Media <http://wwbp.org/papers/sam2013-dla.pdf>`_.

-In this tutorial we will walk you through the process of running DLA using the dlatkInterface.py interface tool.
-Before running DLA here are some questions to ask yourself:

-* What text am I using?
-	* twitter, facebook, blogs
-* What relationships am I looking at?
-	* LIWC category prevalence VS voting habits
-	* Usage of the word “I” VS narcissism score on personality quiz
-	* What words correlate with extraversion score on a personality quiz
-* How will I group my data?
-	* by message, by user, by country, by hour

-Answers for this tutorial:
+In this tutorial we will import a ConvoKit data set, extract features, and run Differential Language Analysis (DLA).

 Step 1 - Import Data
 ====================

-Data must be formatted according to `ConvoKit standards<https://convokit.cornell.edu/documentation/data_format.html>`_.
+Data must be formatted according to `ConvoKit standards <https://convokit.cornell.edu/documentation/data_format.html>`_.
 In particular, DLATK will import three tables: **utterances**, **speakers**, and **conversations**.
 The json files *corpus.json* and *index.json* are ignored.

-ConvoKit comes packaged with `several data sets<https://convokit.cornell.edu/documentation/datasets.html>`_.
-We will use the `Cornell Movie–Dialogs Corpus<https://convokit.cornell.edu/documentation/movie.html>`_ for this tutorial, which you can download `here<https://zissou.infosci.cornell.edu/convokit/datasets/movie-corpus/>`_.
+ConvoKit comes packaged with `several data sets <https://convokit.cornell.edu/documentation/datasets.html>`_.
+We will use the `Cornell Movie–Dialogs Corpus <https://convokit.cornell.edu/documentation/movie.html>`_ for this tutorial, which you can download `here <https://zissou.infosci.cornell.edu/convokit/datasets/movie-corpus/>`_.
 To import the data you need to pass the path to the downloaded (and unzipped) corpus directory.

 .. code-block:: bash